 My parents travel with us every trip to Walt Disney World.
 Since my mom is a hairdresser, Princess Hayely and Princess Emily have their own personal Fairy Godmother on hand for the days they are heading to the parks dressed as princesses or getting ready for a princess meal.
 Having Grammie get them ready isn't the experience they may get at the Bibbidi Bobbidi Boutique, but with two girls, this is quite a money saver.
 Even better, at Castle Couture right before we headed to Cinderella's Royal Table this past trip, Hayley and Emily were sprinkled with Pixie Dust for free!
 They had the "sparkly hair" as they called it, just like the girls leaving Bibbidi Bobbidi Boutique.

 We also have a huge collection of Princess Dresses here at home.
 After Halloween, I head to every department store in the area to see which ones I can find on clearance.
 We actually found a Snow White costume for $2 last year!
 It helps too that my girls love to dress up and always have princess dresses on their Wish Lists, so Santa, their grandparents and aunts and uncles have "delivered" princess gowns for birthdays and holidays.
 These are definite things that cost a pretty penny if you try to purchase them while in Walt Disney World.

-I could really go on and on about this topic, but I know you will find many other money saving tips from my fellow Magical Blogorail Blue friends!
-These tips just happen to be the places we save the most money while on our Walt Disney World vacations.
+I could really go on and on about this topic, but these tips just happen to be the places we save the most money while on our Walt Disney World vacations.